billythanapong/THAI_ALPR_CAPSTONE/README.md

 ```
 streamlit run app.py
 ```
+3. Caution : Each relative path located in code block must be changed to your local computer path

 ### Approach :
 To create THAI ALPR Model due to the limitation of Thai license plate dataset